arpitchaukiyal/Machine-Learning-Linear-and-Logisctic-Regression/README.md

 **1**: for all marks greater than or equal to median: *Good_Marks*<br>
 **0**: for all marks less than median: *Not_Good_Marks*<br><br>
 Implemented Logistic regression for this classification problem.<br><br>
 Experimented with various model parameters for both linear and logistic regression and reported the findings as how the error varies for train and test sets with varying these parameters.
-Implemented the ``Gradient Boosting`` algorithms as learning method.<br>
+Implemented the ``Gradient Descent`` algorithms as learning method.<br>
 ![](https://github.com/arpitchaukiyal/Machine-Learning-Linear-and-Logisctic-Regression/blob/master/costvsiterarion2.png)